 3.6.1 The municipalities shall work with Alberta Transportation to ensure that planned development patterns in the IDP are compatible with the long-term design of local highways corridors and highway intersections.
-3.6.2 Proposed developments in the Plan Area near established roadways and highways shall utilize existing access points.
+3.6.2 Proposed developments in the Plan Area near established roadways and highways should utilize existing access points.
 Proposed new access points to existing roadways will require the approval of the affected municipalities.
 3.6.3 A Traffic Impact Assessment (TIA) may be required as a part of a multi-lot subdivision application and/or intensive land use development permit application where the proposed subdivision or development could have a negative impact on regional roadway infrastructure.
-3.6.4 Individual municipalities shall be responsible for maintenance of roads within their boundaries.
-Intermunicipal cost sharing of road maintenance shall be as provided for through new or existing intermunicipal agreements.
+3.6.4 The County and Summer Village shall be responsible for maintenance of roads within their respective boundaries unless the cost sharing of road maintenance has been agreed to by both municipalities as provided for through new or existing intermunicipal agreements.
 3.6.5 Each municipality may restrict the use of heavy vehicles on local roads in the Plan Area to ensure safe transportation routes are maintained, and to protect the integrity of the road network and surrounding developments.